-- 1. How many different people received a share of the original \$20? seven people - 3.
-How much money does the farmer have left after he pays everyone? \$2 - 4.
-How much does the processor have left? \$3 - 5.
-Who ends up with the most money?
-Tax Collector - 6.
-Who ends up with the least amount of money?
-Dairy Farmer/Producer - 7.
+- 1. How many different people received a share of the original \$20? - 2.
+How much total money moved through the community if you add up all of the dollars? - 3.
+How much money does the farmer have left after he pays everyone? - 4.
+How much does the processor have left? - 5.
+Who ends up with the most money? - 6.
+Who ends up with the least amount of money? - 7.
 How do you think this situation compares to real world scenarios?
-Open to interpretation